Nehal04052/Customer-Feedback-Sentiment-Analysis-using-LSTM/README.md

 ### 5. Run the Flask Application

-Start the application with:
+Run the app with:

 ```bash
 python -m flask run
 ```

-The app will be available locally at `http://127.0.0.1:5000/`.
+The app will be hosted locally at `http://127.0.0.1:5000/`.
 Open this URL in your web browser to interact with the app.

-## Prerequisites

-- [Python 3.x](https://www.python.org/downloads/) installed on your machine.

 ## Dataset

-The project uses the [Twitter US Airline Sentiment Dataset](https://www.kaggle.com/crowdflower/twitter-airline-sentiment), which contains labeled tweets, to train and test the LSTM model for sentiment classification.
+The project uses the [Twitter US Airline Sentiment Dataset](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) for training and testing the LSTM-based sentiment classification model.
+The dataset contains customer feedback in the form of labeled tweets.

 ## Built With

-- **[Python](https://www.python.org/)** - The core programming language.
+- **[Python](https://www.python.org/)** - The main programming language used.
-- **[TensorFlow](https://www.tensorflow.org/)** - Deep learning framework for building the LSTM model.
+- **[TensorFlow](https://www.tensorflow.org/)** - For building and training the LSTM neural network model.
-- **[Flask](https://flask.palletsprojects.com/)** - Lightweight web framework for serving the model and handling requests.
+- **[Flask](https://flask.palletsprojects.com/)** - Lightweight web framework to serve the model and handle HTTP requests.
-- **[Pandas](https://pandas.pydata.org/)** - Data analysis and manipulation library.
+- **[Pandas](https://pandas.pydata.org/)** - Data manipulation and analysis library.

 ## Snapshots